A will is essential ...

 Most common DIY Will legal cases arise as a result of:

-- the construction of the will, which affects the entitlements of be beneficiaries, and executor appointments
+- the construction of the will, which affects the entitlements of the beneficiaries, and executor appointments

 - an understandable gap in the knowledge of the will maker of legal concepts applicable to wills and estate administration